sei-international/trase-regions/README.md

 poetry run python extract_trase_regions --country_codes CI BO
 ```

-To simplify geojsons which are too large, run (run this as many times as needed, until all files are under the maxiumum file size):
+To simplify geojsons which are too large, run the below command.
+The command should be run repeatedly until all files are under the maximum file size.
+The command output will indicate if a file is still too large.

 ```bash
 npm run simplify